How To Remove Pool Scale and Stains

 Our chemists took our popular Leslie's Stain and Scale Remove, mentioned above, and added a sequestering agent to control minerals and metals.
 Leslie’s Stain and Scale Prevent keeps both locked in solution with strong molecular bonds.
 This powerful pool stain and scale preventative solution controls high levels of calcium and silicates, while actively dissolving films and deposits.
 It’s a one-step proprietary blend of polymers to remove and prevent pool stains.
 Just apply once per month to a clean pool with good water balance.

 Natural Chemistry Metal Free

-Metal Free is a powerful yet all-natural chelating agent that creates strong bonds with metal and mineral ions, keeping them from coming out of solution.
+Metal Free is a powerful yet all-natural chelating agent that creates strong bonds with metal and mineral ions, keeping them from seeping out of solution.
 The formula is phosphate free, and effectively manages iron, copper, and other metals.
 It also prevents scale build-up caused by calcium and trace minerals.